 Australia’s trust in federal politics is at an all-time low.
-Australians have never trusted our politicians less.
-To restore faith in our democracy and help politics help itself, it is time to create an independent anti-corruption watchdog to investigate and expose corruption and serious misconduct at a federal level.
+Australians have never trusted their politicians less.
+When operational, the National Anti-Corruption Commission will investigate and expose corruption and serious misconduct at a federal level and help restore faith in our democracy.

 The National Anti-Corruption Commission